matthew-arellano-roxas/distributed-edge-ai-evacuation/README.md

 - a `Node.js` server as the main backend publisher and coordinator
 - a database layer for future or ongoing persistence work
 - an application interface for monitoring and command control
-- `NGINX` to expose backend API endpoints online for frontend access
+- `ngrok` to expose backend API endpoints online for frontend access

 ## Technologies Used